 This does not apply to the chairmanship of the Backbench Business Committee, which is open to any and all MPs whose party is not in government (and only to such MPs).

-Among other committees, the chairmanships of the Public Accounts Committee (PAC) and Standards Committee are allocated to the Official Opposition by Standing Orders.
+Among other committees, Standing Orders allocate the chairmanships of the Public Accounts Committee (PAC) and Standards Committee to the Official Opposition.

 The allocation of other chairmanships to parties first involves the Speaker.
 He must determine the overall number of elected chairmanships which are due to each party, so as to “reflect the composition of the House”.
 The Speaker must make this determination on the day after his election at the start of a Parliament.

 Then, the parties must agree among themselves on which party gets which chairmanship.
 By tradition, some chairmanships – such as those of the Treasury and Foreign Affairs Committees – go to the government party.
 Otherwise, the parties negotiate among themselves, via the ‘Usual Channels’ of the party whips.

 The assignment of the relevant chairmanships to specific parties must be agreed by the House by a motion.
 (If a motion must also be agreed to change the line-up of select committees, the two are often considered together.)
 Under Standing Orders, the leaders of the parties involved have two weeks from the Queen’s Speech jointly to table the motion concerned.
 If two weeks pass after the Queen’s Speech without such a motion having been tabled, on the following day the Speaker must give time for the consideration of any motion tabled by any MP allocating the chairmanships to parties.

-At the start of the four post-Wright Parliaments so far, the House of Commons agreed the motion allocating chairmanships to parties on its 6th, 10th and 11th sitting days, respectively (it was the 11th sitting day in both 2017 and 2019-20).
+At the start of the four post-Wright Parliaments so far, the House of Commons agreed the motion allocating chairmanships to parties on its 6th, 10th, 11th and 11th sitting days, respectively.

 Chair nominations and elections